AceCentre/MorseWriter/README.markdown

 This is a small system tray app designed in Python to interpret one or two key presses pressed in a set way (morse) and convert them to the key equivalent.
 This should mean that a user who has good timing can access the entire computer and write.

+**Requirements**
+Currently built for Windows.
+Let us know how you get on with different variants of Windows.
+Plan is to port this to Mac after v2.

 **Usage**

 *   [Download the MorseWriter Application and Code Chart from here](https://github.com/downloads/willwade/MorseWriter/MorseWriter.zip)